 Bessel van der Kolk, MD, is a clinical psychiatrist whose work attempts to integrate mind, brain, body, and social connections to understand and treat trauma.
-A frequent Kripalu presenter, he is a professor of psychiatry at Boston University School of Medicine; director of the Complex Trauma Treatment Network, NCTSN; and medical director of the Trauma Center in Boston, where he was principal investigator of, thus far, the sole grant from the National Institutes of Health to study the treatment of post-traumatic stress disorder (PTSD) using yoga.
-His forthcoming book, The Body Keeps the Score (Viking Press), examines how trauma affects the brain and body, and looks at a variety of treatments, including yoga.
+He is the author of The Body Keeps the Score, which examines how trauma affects the brain and body, and looks at a variety of treatments, including yoga.
 He answered our questions about how yoga can be a powerful element in healing trauma.

 A I wouldn’t say it’s conquered the mainstream world by any means.
 You see evidence here and there—yoga is going on in some police academies and in the military.
 But it’s almost impossible to get research funding for this work, and I’m still considered an outlier for advocating for yoga for PTSD.
 Is mainstream medicine and psychiatry aware of the full potential of yoga for the treatment of trauma?
 No, absolutely not.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail firstname.lastname@example.org..